contains the active ingredient celecoxib

 There is no information on the use of CELAXIB during pregnancy.

-CELAXIB may affect your developing baby if taken in the last 3 months of pregnancy.
+CELAXIB may affect your developing baby if taken during pregnancy.

 CELAXIB use is not recommended in pregnancy unless your doctor considers it essential.